-The riverine wetlands on the preserve parcel contain at least two (and possibly more) species of state listed bromeliads, including Tillandsia pruinosa and T. fasciculata.
-American alligator, (Alligator mississippiensis), a species that is state and federally listed, has been observed in the creek although it is unlikely alligators will take up permanent residence due to the urban location.
+The riverine wetlands on the preserve parcel contain at least two (and possibly more) species of state listed bromeliads, including Tillandsia paucifolia and T. fasciculata.
+American alligator, (Alligator mississippiensis), are known to utilize the creek.
+The American alligator is classified by the U.S. Fish and Wildlife Service as "similarity of appearance to a threatened taxon."
+This listing has been adopted by the State of Florida.
 Listed wading birds, such as little blue heron (Egretta caerulea) and snowy egret (Egretta thula) are often observed foraging in streams and canals in surrounding area.
-Protection and management of listed species is critical to their long term existence in Collier County and globally.
+Protection and management of listed species is critical to their longterm existence in Collier County and globally.